bernardodestefano/react-typescript-starter/README.md

 # React boilerplate

-A simple react-webpack boilerplate
+A simple react-webpack boilerplate using webpack 4, Babel 7 and Sass

 ## Getting started

 1. Clone or download this repository
-2. run `npm install`
+2. run `yarn install`
-3. run `npm start`
+3. run `yarn start`
-4. Go to https://127.0.0.1:8080 and start coding!
+4. Go to http://localhost:8080 (or check console for the port) and start coding!

 ## Contributing